-Cash used in operating activities was \$3,903,368 for the year ended September 30, 2016, compared to \$3,392,453 last year.
-The increase in cash used relates primarily to an overall increase in operating costs.
+Cash used in operating activities was \$747,217 for the year ended September 30, 2017, compared to \$3,902,828 for the same period last year.
+This improvement was a result of increased development revenue, strong margins and a working capital decrease during the year.